The CRRU team

 Executive Director

 Martha Friendly is the executive director and founder of the Childcare Resource and Research Unit.
-As a policy researcher, Martha is an active participant in the cross-Canada child care movement that has been advocating for a universal public system of high quality child care since the 1970s and writes extensively about ECEC policy much of her work can be found by searching the Online Documents Catelogue.
+As a policy researcher, Martha is an active participant in the Canada-wide child care movement.
+She has been advocating for a universal public system of high quality child care since the 1970s and writes and speaks extensively about ELCC policy.
+Much of her work can be found by searching the Online Documents Catalogue.
 See About Martha Friendly for more information.

 Martha can be contacted by email at mfriendly@childcarecanada.org